 Every MBK Special kite is something which I made more or less on a whim.
-A whim or sometimes quite a good reason such as needing much better high-wind performance out of a particular type.30 pound Dacron, as available on this Stake Line Winder from Amazon, is a reasonable compromise to use for all my Skewer and Dowel kites.
-Except the huge Multi-Dowel ones of course!
+A whim or sometimes quite a good reason such as needing much better high-wind performance out of a particular type.

 A few of these kites are a Sled, Diamond ...
 Box type which seasoned readers of this website will be very familiar with.
 But most are not.
-Like the kite featured below.
+Like the kite featured further down.

 Here's a short-format flight report featuring the 3-Skewer A-Frame kite...